Monster High (TV series)

-Monster High is an American CGI-animated fantasy comedy children's television series based on Mattel's fashion doll franchise of the same name which premiered on Nickelodeon in the United States on October 6, 2022.
-Shea Fontana, who previously developed the 2018 reboot of Polly Pocket, is its showrunner.
+Monster High is an American animated fantasy comedy television series based on the eponymous fashion doll franchise and its 2022 television film by Mattel and Mattel Television, respectively.
+It aired on Nickelodeon in the United States and globally from October 6, 2022, to October 24, 2024.

 Premise

-The series follows Frankie Stein, Draculaura and Clawdeen Wolf, the respective children of Frankenstein, Dracula and a Werewolf, as well as other children of famous mythical monsters they navigate the hilarity of high school in the hallowed halls of Monster High.
+The series follows Clawdeen Wolf, Draculaura, and Frankie Stein, as well as other children of famous mythical monsters, as they navigate the hilarity of high school in the hallowed halls of the eponymous Monster High.